rohinibarla/rohinibarla.github.io/_posts/2020-10-01-hacktoberfest.md

 If you are interested you can join [Whatsapp group](https://chat.whatsapp.com/DJBro3LDs4w58MMzt1q1GT), where we have people who have participated last year and are willing to help you this year.

+Update: Oct 16th 2020

+Now we have 3 people in the group who have completed this year's Hacktoberfest.

 <!--
 You can [post your questions](https://collabqa.com/6f3f7c755d2b596b).